-We have audited the financial statements of JSC "Navoi Mining and Metallurgical Company" (the "Company"), which comprise the statement of financial position as at 31 December 2022, the statement of profit or loss, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year ended 31 December 2022, and notes to the financial statements, including a summary of significant accounting policies.
-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at 31 December 2022, and its financial performance and its cash flows for the year ended 31 December 2022 in accordance with International Financial Reporting Standards ("IFRSs").
+We have audited the financial statements of JSC "Navoi Mining and Metallurgical Company" (the "Company"), which comprise the statement of financial position as at 31 December 2023, the statement of profit or loss, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year ended 31 December 2023, and notes to the financial statements, including material accounting policy information.

+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at 31 December 2023, and its financial performance and its cash flows for the year ended 31 December 2023 in accordance with International Financial Reporting Standards ("IFRSs").